Belmont University Scholarships (2025–2026)

 Do I need to apply separately for need-based aid?

 Yes.
-Belmont requires the FAFSA (not the CSS Profile) for any federal, state, or need-based Belmont aid.
+Belmont requires the FAFSA (not the CSS Profile) for all need-based, state, and federal aid.

 ✅ Automatic Merit Scholarships

-*Estimated GPA/test bands based on Belmont’s published tiers and class profile; actual cutoffs can shift each year depending on the applicant pool.
+*GPA/test bands are estimates based on published tiers and class profile; actual thresholds may shift based on applicant pool.

 Automatic Merit FAQ